-Remind tenants before move-in that children should be kept away from open windows, especially if those windows are low.
+Suggestions: While the outcomes vary by state and the facts of each case, there are lessons to be learned from each situation.
 An Oregon court held in 2009 that the landlord was liable when a 2-year-old fell out of an unusually low second story screened window.
 The family argued the landlord should have installed a child-safe screen or baby gate.

 Landlords may have an obligation to prevent tenants and their guests from being harmed by secondhand smoke in common areas and in their units, on the grounds that it is a breach of the implied warranty of habitability and a nuisance or trespass.
 Disabled tenants with breathing disorders could use the Americans with Disabilities Act and the Fair Housing Act to sue landlords for not making reasonable accommodations for them.

-Suggestions: the simplest action would be to make your entire property smoke-free, and to state that in your lease agreement.
+Suggestions: The simplest action would be to make your entire property smoke-free, and to state that in your lease agreement.
 If you don't want to completely prohibit smoking, consider the following:

-Depending on the state, landlords may be automatically liable for exterminating bedbugs and for any damages. ?A landlord failing to deal promptly with a bed bug infestation could be sued for breach of the warranty of habitability.
+Depending on the state, landlords may be automatically liable for exterminating bedbugs and for any damages.
+A landlord failing to deal promptly with a bed bug infestation could be sued for breach of the warranty of habitability.